lunarmodules/Penlight/docs_topics/04-paths.md

 `dir.makepath` can create a full path, creating subdirectories as necessary;
-`rmtree` is the Nuclear Option of file deleting functions, since it will recursively clear out and delete all directories found begining at a path (there is a similar function with this name in the Python `shutils` module.)
+`rmtree` is the Nuclear Option of file deleting functions, since it will recursively clear out and delete all directories found beginning at a path (there is a similar function with this name in the Python `shutils` module.)

     > = dir.makepath 't\\temp\\bonzo'